Dean Glover: Style of play

-Glover played as an aggressive tough-tackling midfielder for Middlesbrough, before being converted to a ball-playing centre-back at Port Vale.
+Glover played as an aggressive tough-tackling midfielder for Middlesbrough before being converted to a ball-playing centre-back at Port Vale.
 He was an intelligent player who had a good ability to read the game; he was also a good passer, though lacked pace and athleticism.

 Management career

 Coach at Port Vale

-Glover returned to Port Vale as a coach in Brian Horton's management team; however he left the club in April 2002.
-A short spell as Director of football at non-league side Stone Dominoes followed, before he came back to Vale Park in February 2004, when he was appointed assistant to new manager Martin Foyle.
+Glover returned to Port Vale as a coach in Brian Horton's management team.
+However, he left the club in April 2002.
+A short spell as Director of football at non-League side Stone Dominoes followed before he came back to Vale Park in February 2004, when he was appointed assistant to the new manager Martin Foyle.

 Glover took over as caretaker manager when Foyle left the club in September 2007.
-Glover was in contention for the permanent managers position, but his record of guiding Vale to only two wins from eight games contributed to his failure to get the job.
+Glover was in contention for the permanent manager position, but his record of guiding Vale to only two wins from eight games contributed to his failure to get the job.
 After defeat to Morecambe at Christie Park in the Football League Trophy, Glover likened his side to a "pub team" and admitted that "this team is going nowhere".
 When Farsley Celtic manager Lee Sinnott was appointed as Port Vale manager, Glover returned to the assistant role.
-Vale went on to lose their League One status in 2007–08; they were thirteen points short of safety, only finishing ahead of Luton Town due to the latter being deducted ten points for entering administration.
+Vale went on to lose their League One status in 2007–08; they were 13 points short of safety, only finishing ahead of Luton Town due to the latter being deducted ten points for entering administration.